 Entrances and exits that feature brightly lit signs and highlight architecture points do this exact thing.

 The better the light quality, the easier it is for airport staff members to serve passengers.

 With bright, adequate lighting, checking passports and other documentation is an easy process that helps maximize efficiency and keeps lines to a minimum.

 Having the correct signage and lighting for these places ensures that check-ins go smoothly.

 Connection areas and travelators

-For an airport, which is serving travelers 24 hours a day, it is essential that the connection areas are easy to navigate.
+For an airport which serves travelers 24 hours a day, it is essential that the connection areas are easy to navigate.
 They are essential for traveling to terminals and having easy to read signs helps passengers get where they are going on time.